hunter-teacher-cert/unit_plan-game-development-nicole-dave-seth/README.md

 ### Motivation for Unit
 * This fits very well into almost any programing class
+* We decided that the motivation for this unit is to make coding as relatable and engaging as possible.
-* The students can go from history of CS to modern gaming and how gaming has been a huge driving factor in CS inovation
+* The students can go from history of CS to modern gaming and how gaming has been a huge driving factor in CS innovation
-* Students will be able to assess accesibility by starting a game for the Games for Change student challenge
+* Students will be able to assess accessibility by starting a game for the Games for Change student challenge
 * Gets at basic design thinking that can motivate students to engage deeply in programing
 *